 He smiled with his characteristic self-irony and said, “I think, yes.”

-[Daniel Melnick’s story about Voznesensky can be read below, or click on the June 2010 post.]
+[Daniel Melnick’s story about Voznesensky can be read if you click on the June 2010 post.]

 [These blog posts are, of course, copyrighted.]